northbright/Notes/libxls/got-creation-of-utf-8-locale-failed-error-when-run-xls2csv-of-libxls-v1-6-3-on-macos.md

 }
 ```

-* It fails on macOS Sonoma 14.0 due to the locale: "C.UTF-8" is not found
+* It fails on macOS Sonoma 14.0 due to "C.UTF-8" is not found

 ## Solution
 * Method A: Install libiconv on macOS
   * [Install libiconv from Source on macOS](https://github.com/northbright/Notes/blob/master/libiconv/install-libiconv-from-source-on-macos.md)

-* Method B: Use "UTF-8" instead of "C.UTF-8" when call newlocale() on macOS
+* Method B: Use "UTF-8" instead of "C.UTF-8" when call `newlocale()` on macOS

   ```c
   xls_locale_t xls_createlocale(void) {